Averaging along irregular curves and regularisation of ODEs: The non-linear Young integral and Young-type equations

-and we will have an alternative formulation of the above, classical, ODE, as an integral equation involving the time-dependent vectorfield $\sigma^w_{[s,t]}b$ which is an averaged version of $b$.
-The integral appearing in this equation is a kind of non-linear Young integral~\cite{Young}.
-Existence and uniqueness of solutions for equations involving Young integrals are by now standard~\cites{Lyons,Controlling,FV} and easily extended to this context as shown below.
+and will enable us to set up an alternative formulation of the above ODE as an integral equation involving the time-dependent integrated vector field $G_{t} =T^{w}_{t} b$ which is an averaged version of $b$.
+The integral appearing in this equation is a kind of non-linear Young integral~{\cite{Young}}.
+Existence and uniqueness of solutions for equations involving Young integrals are by now standard~{\cite{Lyons,controlling,FV}} and easily extended to this context as shown below.
 In particular the equation